 Use very sharp scissors for cutting the fabric.
-Or use a rotary cutter, if you have one.
+Or use a rotary cutter if you have one.
 If you use older or dull scissors, they won’t cut your fabric smoothly.
 Following your tracing lines, cut the pennants.

 If that’s your intent, too, then align each pennant on the ribbon and pin it as a guide.

 Lay your fabric pennants print side down.
 My squared cutting mat was really useful during this step.
 It gave me a protective surface to glue on.
-And, the ruler was a guide for laying out my fabric pieces.
+And the ruler was a guide for laying out my fabric pieces.

 Remember to leave 12″-15″ of ribbon free on the sides.

-I let the gun heat up and applied a thin layer of glue at the top of the fabric, then placed the ribbon carefully over it.
+I let the gun heat up, applied a thin layer of glue at the top of the fabric, and then carefully placed the ribbon over it.
 I used my finger to smooth out the ribbon.

-If you opt to leave your streamers unadorned, cut the ends to add a little visual interest.
+If you leave your streamers unadorned, cut the ends to add a little visual interest.
 Fold the end of the ribbon in half, and cut at an angle or cut on the diagonal.